Fernando Q. Gouvêa

 I work in the Department of Mathematics at Colby College.
 The links will take you to the department home page and the Colby home page.
 There’s also an official professional profile page.

 If you need to see me at a different time, please email me to make an appointment.
-Note that I am almost never on campus on Thursdays.
+Note that I am almost never on campus on Fridays.
+Click here for my full weekly schedule.

 Stuff for Colby Students